Matisyahu: Religion

 From 2001 through July 2007, Matisyahu was affiliated with the Chabad-Lubavitch Hasidic community in Crown Heights, Brooklyn, New York, whose rabbi officiated at his wedding in 2004.
 Soon after his adoption of Hasidism, Matisyahu began studying Torah at Hadar Hatorah, a yeshiva for returnees to Judaism where he wrote and recorded his first album.
 He counts Bob Marley, Phish, God Street Wine and Rabbi Shlomo Carlebach among his musical inspirations and gives credit to Rabbi Simon Jacobson's book Toward a Meaningful Life for the lyrical inspiration to Youth's title track.
 As part of his faith, he strictly observed the Jewish Sabbath, which begins at sundown on Friday; thus he did not perform in concert on Friday nights.
 An exception to this rule occurred at a 2007 concert in Fairbanks, Alaska; since the sun did not set until 2:00 a.m., performing in the late hours was not a violation of Jewish observance.

 However, as of July 17, 2007, he told the Miami New Times in an interview that he no longer "necessarily" identifies with the Lubavitch movement.
-In the interview he stated that "...the more I'm learning about other types of Jews, I don't want to exclude myself.
+In the interview he stated, "The more I'm learning about other types of Jews, I don't want to exclude myself.
 I felt boxed in."
 Additionally, in the fall of 2007, while on a family vacation spent primarily in Jerusalem's Nachlaot neighborhood, he expressed interest in another Hasidic group, that of Karlin.
-As of November 2007 he had confirmed a preference to pray at the Karliner synagogue in Borough Park, Brooklyn where the custom is to ecstatically scream prayers; however, he continued to reside in Crown Heights because of his wife's affinity for the community.
+As of November 2007 he had confirmed a preference to pray at the Karliner synagogue in Borough Park, Brooklyn, where the custom is to ecstatically scream prayers; however, he continued to reside in Crown Heights because of his wife's affinity for the community.

-On December 13, 2011, Matisyahu posted a beardless picture of himself on Twitter, explaining on his website:
+On December 13, 2011, after a session with his therapist, Matisyahu walked into a Supercuts on the Upper West Side in Manhattan and shaved his beard.
+Matisyahu posted a beardless picture of himself on Twitter, explaining on his website:

+Despite shaving his beard, Matisyahu remained a religious Jew and began to attend a Hasidic synagogue associated with the Karlin dynasty in Williamsburg, Brooklyn.

+Politics

+In 2012, he told the Cornell Sun in an interview, "As far as I understand, there was never a country called Palestine."
+Matisyahu performed for the IDF and for AIPAC and supported Israelis in the Israeli-occupied territories.
+He voiced support for Israel in the Gaza war.
+In January 2024, he told Newsweek: "I would like to see any terrorist, Hamas, or person who believes Israel has no right to exist or the Jews have no right to it, I would like Israel destroy those people.
+Then I would like to see some type of new world that comes about in Gaza where Jews can go back to the Middle East."